R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Experiments

 \subsection{Active Learning Sample Selection Strategy}

-Active learning focuses on selectively choosing the most informative samples from a large pool of unlabeled data to label, aiming to improve model performance with minimal labeled data.
-We employ the baseline uncertainty sampling strategy~\cite{DBLP:conf/sigir/LewisG94} for all models except the HCC.
-The core idea of uncertainty sampling is to select samples about which the model is least confident.
-For our models, this involves computing \(1 - \text{probability}\) (e.g., the softmax output for neural networks) for binary classes and selecting samples with the highest uncertainty.
+Active learning seeks to improve model performance with minimal labeled data by selectively querying the most informative samples from a large pool of unlabeled data~\cite{ren2021survey}.
+For all models except HCC, we employ the standard uncertainty sampling strategy~\cite{DBLP:conf/sigir/LewisG94}, which selects samples where the model is least confident, computed as \(1 - \text{probability}\) (e.g., the softmax output for binary classifiers).
+For HCC, we follow the pseudo-label selection method of~\cite{chen2023continuous}, where pseudo-labels act as ground truth for calculating a contrastive pseudo-loss between test and nearby training embeddings.
+This loss is combined with binary cross-entropy to identify samples with the highest uncertainty.

-For HCC, we use pseudo-label sample selection as described in~\cite{chen2023continuous}.
-This method uses model predictions, or pseudo labels, as ground truth to compute the loss function.
-It calculates the pseudo-loss for contrastive learning by comparing embeddings of test samples against nearby samples in the training dataset.
-The method then combines the contrastive loss with the binary cross-entropy loss, similar to the one used in training, to identify uncertain samples.